Cross-Platform Social Media Campaigns – How to Benefit from Them

 If the answer to both questions is yes, it’s worth moving away from a “Facebook only” strategy and telling your stories across multiple channels.
 You may not see the same results as Dove does in the above example right away, but with the right approach you’ll quickly realize: It’s worth the effort.

 To successfully run social media campaigns across multiple platforms, you need the right tool.
 Swat.io provides the perfect overview.
 With a central calendar for planning and publishing content on different social media channels and a ticket inbox for user comments from all your platforms you are set for success.
-Arrange a free demo now and take your social media marketing to the next level.
+Start a free trial now and take your social media marketing to the next level.